COVID-19 Relief Funds and Business Support

 Up to $1,000 is available for arts professionals with a demonstrated need for medical aid, legal aid, or housing.

-Beginning in May 2020, the program will provide visual and media artists and choreographers with one-time grants of up to $5,000 for medical emergencies.
+The program will provide visual and media artists and choreographers with one-time grants of up to $5,000 for medical emergencies.

 These grants support experienced painters, printmakers, and sculptors facing catastrophic events.
 Awards are up to $15,000 and typically $5,000.

 The Foundation will disburse one-time $2,000 grants to artists who have had performances or exhibitions canceled or postponed due to COVID-19.

 DGF provides emergency financial assistance to individual playwrights, composers, lyricists, and bookwriters in dire need of funds due to severe hardship or unexpected illness.
 Requests typically range from $500 to $3,000.

 Artists and administrators identifying as BIPOC (Black, Indigenous, People of Color) are eligible for $200 grants on a first-come-first-served basis.

 Individual artists from Albany, Rensselaer, Saratoga, and Schenectady counties suffering financial losses due to canceled events and projects because of the COVID-19 pandemic may apply for $100 Visa Gift Cards and the opportunity to sell their artwork on the Albany Barn’s website, and/or be a part of Collectiveffort’s TV live stream.

 This fund is designed to support artists of color who engage with Digital Media technologies within their art-making processes.
 Five recipients will each receive a $1,000 support grant to complete their submitted project.
 Applicants must be residents of NYC.
 Deadline: January 11, 2021.